awvdeker/AJAX-dynamic-loading/README.md

 - using bootstrap for the css styling and navbar

-- index.js: local AJAX request and handling the response
+- index.js: local AJAX request and handling the response if a link is clicked